Did someone say free flow? Introducing your guide to the best brunch places in Hong Kong, featuring feasts at Zuma, TokyoLima, aqua and more…

 Uma Nota – Weekend brunch with sharing mains and dessert platter

 Taking its cue from Sao Paulo’s street style snacking culture, Uma Nota’s brunch delights with its unique Japanese twist on South American flavours.
-The brunch opens with six tasty starters and street snacks, including Pão de Queijo (Brazilian cheese bread) and Takoyaki a la Uma Nota.
-Mains are also a shared affair, with one large dish per two guests.
-Finally, don’t forget to make room for the Dessert Platter, featuring a colourful assortment of homemade desserts and fresh fruit.
+The brunch opens with six tasty starters, including Pão de Queijo (Brazilian cheese bread) and Salmão Curado (cured salmon).
+Dig into hearty sharing mains and be sure to leave room for the Dessert Platter – a colourful assortment of sweet treats and fresh fruit.

-When: Saturday, Sunday and Public Holidays, 12pm to 4pm
+When: Weekends and Public Holidays, 12pm to 4pm

 Uma Nota, 38 Peel Street, Central, Hong Kong, 2889 7576, www.uma-nota.com